Message from the President

-As a result, consolidated net sales for the fiscal year ended March 31, 2018 increased 8.8% compared with the previous fiscal year to 2,204.9 billion yen.
-Operating income rose 6.5% to 156.5 billion yen, and ordinary income increased 6.0% to 152.3 billion yen.
-Net income attributable to owners of parent declined 3.5% to 95.9 billion yen.
+As a result, consolidated net sales for the fiscal year ended March 31, 2019 increased 8.3% compared with the previous fiscal year to 2,388.8 billion yen.
+Operating income declined 9.6% to 141.5 billion yen, and ordinary income fell 11.7% to 134.5 billion yen.
+Net income attributable to owners of parent declined 17.2% to 79.4 billion yen.

-Taking into consideration such earnings performance, the Company declared a year-end dividend of 8.0 yen per share of common stock, increasing 1.0 yen from the previous fiscal year.
-As a result, annual dividend, consisting of an interim dividend of 7.0 yen and year-end dividend of 8.0 yen, will be 15.0 yen per share.
+Taking into consideration such earnings performance, the Company declared a year-end dividend of 8.0 yen per share of common stock, for an aggregate annual dividend of 16.0 yen per share of common stock including interim dividend of 8.0 yen.

 The Japanese economy is expected to continue on a gradual recovery track on the back of improvement in the employment and income environment while growths in exports and production are likely to slow.
 Nevertheless, it is necessary to note the economic impact of the uncertainties in overseas economies and the fluctuations in crude oil prices and in the financial markets.

 Under such circumstances, Toray Group will continue to implement the growth strategies under the medium-term management program “Project AP-G 2019.”